cctbx/cctbx_project/sphinx/index.rst

 Energy under Contract No. DE-AC03-76SF00098.
 We gratefully acknowledge the financial support of NIH/NIGMS.

-The cctbx SVN development tree is hosted by SourceForge
+The cctbx git development tree is hosted by GitHub.

 Contact
 =======